the-rebooted-coder/OurJUET/README.md

 # Our JUET
-An android app under development, for students of JUET to track the webkiosk easily
+An android app under development, for students of JUET to track the info on the webkiosk easily